Ethical Principles and Publication Policy

 • Data containing copyrights are used with the necessary permission, and permission information is provided.

-• In articles based on postgraduate theses, information about the institution where the thesis was conducted and the thesis advisor is included.
+• In articles based on postgraduate thesis, information about the institution where the thesis was conducted and the thesis advisor is included.
+In postgraduate thesis, the corresponding author must be the student of the thesis.

 • Multiple publications made within the scope of a project are specified, and the first publication information is provided.